 They are also not considered a threat to human beings.
 They are likely capable of injuring humans, but few, if any, attacks have ever been reported.
 Salmon sharks are sometimes hunted by other larger sharks, their biggest natural apex predator.

-Facts About Salmon Sharks
+6 More Quick Facts about Salmon Sharks

 FAQs